HIGHLIGHTS-Tennis-Australian Open day eight | Sports-Games

 Highlights of day eight of the Australian Open tennis championships at Melbourne Park on Monday.
-Times local (GMT +11): 1310 PEGULA UPSETS SVITOLINA
+Times local (GMT +11): 1435 MEDVEDEV MARCHES ON

-American Jessica Pegula continued her dream run with a 6-4 3-6 6-3 win over Ukrainian fifth seed Elina Svitolina to reach the quarter-finals at a Grand Slam for the first time.
-Pegula was far more effective at the net than her opponent, and also struck 31 winners compared to 19 from Svitolina.

-1112 PLAY UNDERWAY ON DAY EIGHT Play got underway as scheduled on the third day of Victoria's snap five-day coronavirus lockdown, which has resulted in fans being shut out of Melbourne Park.
+Fourth seed Daniil Medvedev raced into the quarter-finals with a clinical 6-4 6-2 6-3 victory over American Mackenzie McDonald.
+Medvedev sent down seven aces, 29 winners and made just 15 unforced errors as he wrapped up the one-sided contest in 90 minutes.

 Australian Open order of play on Monday Djokovic answers fitness doubts with victory over Raonic